olejardamir/EquationCode/BRIDGE.md

 * referenced by `sib-graph.yaml` as PROVIDES edges
 * hashed as `SD(Art)`

-A breaking change to PROVIDES surface is **MAJOR** unless governed tolerances explicitly permit it.

 ### 6.3.1 Surface Manifest Rule (mandatory)

 The PROVIDES list MUST be machine-verifiable and MUST be authored via one of: